AJChapman/acthpa-website/site/info/xc-protocol.md

 ## Planning a Day of XC Flying

-Use the [ACTHPA Telegram group] to come up with a plan.
+Use the [Telegram group] to come up with a plan.
 Things to consider:

 - Where to fly,